 A detailed review of long-latency occupational disease incidence and costs is conducted periodically.
 The review provides a range of potential incidence and cost, based on past experience.
 The study includes allowance for changes in industry makeup since the experience has developed and improvements have been made in the prevention of diseases known to be work-related.
-The latest review, conducted in 2015, concluded that a 6.0% allocation was reasonable.
+The latest review, conducted in 2021, concluded that an 8.0% allocation was reasonable.
 This provision is deemed to include an allowance for administration expenses on these claims.
-Therefore, a liability for occupational disease of 6.0% of the total benefits liability is included in the liability estimate.
+Therefore, a liability for occupational disease of 8.0% of the total benefits liability is included in the liability estimate.